 The ability to view and analyse marketing data across all of your channels is critical for business growth.
-With Multi-channel attribution, you can see which touchpoints are generating the most value, how they relate to overall marketing ROI, and, most importantly, allows you to make budgetary decisions based on actionable data.
+With multi-channel attribution, you can track which touchpoints generate the most value, how they relate to overall marketing ROI and make key decisions based on actionable data.

 Well, that is about to change.

 With a better grasp of multi-channel attribution, it will become easier to identify which of your marketing initiatives are having the most significant impact on conversions and revenue.

 Multi-channel attribution is the process of tracking marketing channels that lead to conversions or sales.
 It is a set of rules that allow marketers to allocate appropriate values to each marketing channel based on its contribution to the sales cycle.